 This grapefruit mimosa can be made with orange juice or any other juice if desired.
 So really, it can hardly be called a recipe!
 But one thing is for sure, it is elegant and it is delicious.
 So even though it is extremely simple, I highly recommend it.

 It is perfect as a New Year's Eve cocktail too, just like the Sugar Plum Fairy's plum drink, festive ginger pear bellini , or eggnog white Russian, but for summer I also love this apricot gin fizz or blackberry martini.

 A mimosa is a champagne cocktail with about equal parts champagne and fruit juice.
 Originally made with orange juice, but I actually prefer grapefruit!

 The mimosa is named after the yellow-flowered mimosa plant, Acacia dealbata.
-I couldn’t figure out why, but most likely it’s the color from the drink – when it is made with the traditional orange juice.
-This grapefruit mimosa gets a much more beautiful, pink hue, don’t you think?
+I couldn’t figure out why, but most likely it’s the color of the drink - when it is made with the traditional orange juice.
+This grapefruit mimosa gets a much more beautiful, pink hue, don't you think?

 Buck’s Fizz vs mimosa

 Some think that mimosa is based on the Buck’s Fizz cocktail invented in London in 1921.
 The Buck Fizz also has champagne and orange juice, but with a little more wine, and not equal parts like the mimosa.

 The mimosa is said to be invented by a bartender at the Ritz Hotel in Paris in 1925.
 Coincidental?
 Maybe, maybe not.

 Some also claim Alfred Hitchcock to be the inventor in the 40s, although most agree he was most likely ‘just’ popularizing the mimosa as a brunch drink.
 Either way - good job on that!
 100 years after its birth and we’re still obsessed with the fruit juice and champagne combination.